dbt-labs/docs.getdbt.com/website/snippets/tutorial-build-models-atop-other-models.md

-A best practice is to clean your data in one place before doing additional transformations downstream. the query already uses CTEs to this effect, but now you can experiment using the [ref](ref) function to separate this clean-up into upstream models:
+A best practice is to clean your data in one place before doing additional transformations downstream.
+The query already uses CTEs to this effect.

+Now you can experiment using the [ref](ref) function to separate this clean up into upstream models:

 <div style={{maxWidth: '400px'}}>
 <Lightbox src="/img/dbt-dag.png" title="The DAG we want for our dbt project" />